lorin/alloy-consistency/README.md

 Unfortuantely, we can't check the *single order* guarantee with Alloy because that guarantee is expressed in higher-order logic, and Alloy only supports expressions in first-order logic.

-However, if we constrain things so that all operations complete, then we can define single order:
+However, if we constrain our traces so that all operations complete, then we can define single order:

 ```alloy
 fact AllOperationsComplete {